DioxusLabs/docsite/docs-src/0.6/src/guide/data_fetching.md

 }
 ```

-Under the hood, when Dioxus recognizes that an `async` closure is passed to an EventHandler, it calls `dioxus::spawn` on the resulting `Future`.
-You can use this API directly to do async work *without* async closures.
+Dioxus automatically calls `dioxus::spawn` on asynchronous closures.
+You can also use `dioxus::spawn` to perform async work *without* async closures - just call `spawn()` on any async block.

 ```rust
 rsx! {